CurtCalledBurt/CurtCalledBurt.github.io/_posts/2019-10-24-Predicting-ratings-on-a-boardgame.md

 I don't like ratings systems.
 The idea of "I am going to quanitify all possible variables and measures of fun and enjoyment and quality down into one number for an entire field of products and rank them in order down to the very last," just seems silly, impossible, and completely disregards how we humans have different taste in games and in all things generally.
 What I especially don't like is that for some reason we've decided that '7' is average on scales from 1 to 10.
 It drives me nuts it isn't '5.'
 When someone says, "It's alright I guess, I'll give it a 7," I feel that internet compulsion to tell them they're wrong.
 I ignore it (usually) but still I hate it!

-So given that little human nudge towards 7 wouldn't you know, the average rating as the number of humans who rated a game hovers at, you guessed it, (well, I guess  you wouldn't technically be guessing at this point, you know, since you... saw it... because I showed you) a 7!
+So given that little human nudge towards '7' being the default average, wouldn't you know, the average rating as the number of humans who rated a game increases tends to approach, you guessed it, (well, I guess  you wouldn't technically be guessing at this point, you know, since you... saw it... because I showed you) a '7'!
 Hooray, bias confirmed!
 So humans are weird, and therefore the data is weird too because of some connection back to human brains and how they rank things being bad and not helpful.
 HA HA I AM SO RIGHT ABOUT THIS!!!

 Except this is all bogus (well all except the part where there is no objective ranking).
-So what if the average goes to 7?
+I mean, so what if the average goes to '7'?
 That is what a large data set of averages is mathematically always going to do!
 By the Central Limit Theorem we expect a group of averages to approach a normal distrubution eventually, and, even though this isn't a histogram what we roughly see here is a normal distribution.

 This isn't a result based on how humans behave, it's a natural outcome of the way math works.

-So the Central Limit Theorem along with human's liking 7 mostly explains the averaging to 7 as the number of ratings increases, but what about that first table?
+So the Central Limit Theorem along with human's liking '7' mostly explains the averaging to '7' as the number of ratings increases, but what about that first table?
 Why is the model so obsessed with looking at the number of ratings to determine what its prediction is going to be?
 The answer is in the histogram, the most basic of plots, and is the plot I should have started with.

 So here she is.
-I give you the rock that shattered my glass castle, the humble histogram:
+I give you the rock that shattered my glass castle: the humble histogram:

 ![Average rating histogram](/img/BoardGameAverageRatingHistogram.png)

-All this is doing is counting the total number of each unique average rating.
+All this is doing is counting the total number of each unique average ratings.
 Look at how many games have an average rating of 0.

 Now look at this next histogram: